For the longest time, I used to roll out my own init when I wanted to set default values for a let property of a struct.

 That seems like a good tradeoff.

-I can keep the default value, the compiler-generate init
+I can keep the default value, the compiler-generate init, and make the struct immutable for consumers.

 What do you think of this little trick / feature?
 Leave a comment below or get in touch on Twitter at @mokagio.